Meet “Victor”…his mother gave him another name but for us, he’s Victor. According to him, he’s the Grand Master of managing team meetings costs.

 Eventually, Victor and I were able to work with him to cut his team meetings costs by more than 40%, as I promised.

 But before you can cut costs, you really need to know where they are.
-So let’s take a look at that next.
+So let’s take a look at an example next.

 How the team meetings costs add up